apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 # Securing your Dataflow
 You can secure your MiNiFi dataflow using keystore or trust store SSL protocols, however, this information is not automatically generated.
 You will need to generate your security configuration information yourself.

-To run a MiNiFi dataflow securely, modify the Security Properties section of your config.yml file.
+To run a MiNiFi dataflow securely:

 1. Create your dataflow template as discussed above.
-2. Move it to minifi.conf and rename config.yml.
+2. Move it to `minifi/conf` and rename _config.yml_.
-3. Manually modify the Security Properties section of config.yml.
+3. Manually modify the Security Properties section of _config.yml_.
 For example:
 ```
 Security Properties:
 keystore: